-Assessment < fi: BioAssessment >
+Assessment <fi:BioAssess>

-Assessment: Table of Contents 471
+Assessment: Table of Contents (?)

-Assessment is a container for elements describing the biological assessment of the aquatic resource, such as the "description of data sources used for the assessment, the various assessment methods applied with their individual results, and the overall assessment results, including possibly scientific advice" (FIGIS-FIRMS 2002 workshop).
+Assessment is a container for elements describing the biological assessment of the aquatic resource, such as the "description of data sources used for the assessment, the various assessment models and related methods applied with their individual results, and the overall assessment results, including possibly scientific advice" (FIGIS-FIRMS 2002 workshop).

-Data <fi: Data>
+Data <fi:Data>